 But the events of 2020 transformed nearly every aspect of how we get work done.
 With the widespread adoption of remote work and new technology-enabled collaborative and digital business processes, today’s organisations have an unprecedented opportunity to reinvent workplace experience.
 What’s more, this is what their employees now expect of them.
 People want their employers to increase workplace social cohesion, support professional development and promote engagement – no matter where employees are working .

 To take advantage of these opportunities and build strong, employee-centric workplace cultures, however, organisations will need to listen to their employees.
-The Centre for Evidence-Based Management (CEBMa) has identified three factors that are particularly important for maximising the productivity of teams of knowledge workers in hybrid and remote work environments.
+The Centre for Evidence-Based Management (CEBMa) has identified three factors that are particularly important for maximising the productivity of teams of knowledge workers in hybrid, flexible, and remote work environments.
 These are: